Buuntu/react-final-table/README.md

 ## Features

+- Type safe
-- Global sorting
+- Global row filtering
 - Row selection
-- Custom row render function
+- Custom column rendering
-- Hidden row attributes
+- Column sorting
-- Data memoization
+- Data memoization for performance
+- Zero dependencies

+## Motivation

+While there are a plethora of table libraries available for every framework, most are opinionated about the UI.
+This is a minimal, type-safe headless UI library that you can plugin to whatever frontend framework you're using, as long as you're using React 16 and functional components.

 ## Install